 What is Diatomaceous Earth (Diatomite)?

 The Japanese Konro grill is made from Diatomaceous Earth.
 Also known as Diatomite, this incredible insulating material is a sedimentary rock composed of the skeletal remains of single-cell equatic algaes known as 'diatoms'.
-This unique form of silica has elaborate honeycomb structure, peppered with thousands of tiny holes ranging from a few microns to submicron diameters.
+This unique form of silica has an elaborate honeycomb structure, peppered with thousands of tiny holes ranging from a few microns to submicron diameters.
 It's pretty special stuff!

 Why is Diatomaceous Earth used in the construction